When is a Good Time to Scout and Control Glyphosate-Resistant Marestail? March 8, 2017

-Often growers may rely primarily on post-emergence herbicides applied after the maresatail is clearly visible; however, it’s recommended that burndown herbicides (with soil residual activities) be applied in fall/early spring (https://cropwatch.unl.edu/2016/fall-optimal-marestail-management) to avoid potential crop-weed competition during summer, Limited post-emergence herbicides are available in corn and soybean for effective control of marestail; (https://cropwatch.unl.edu/post-emergence-herbicide-options-glyphosate-resistant-marestail-corn-and-soybean); therefore, emphasis should be on fall or early spring control.
+Often growers may rely primarily on post-emergence herbicides applied after the marestail is clearly visible; however, it’s recommended that burndown herbicides (with soil residual activities) be applied in fall/early spring (https://cropwatch.unl.edu/2016/fall-optimal-marestail-management) to avoid potential crop-weed competition during summer.
+The number of post-emergence herbicides available in corn and soybean for effective control of marestail is limited (https://cropwatch.unl.edu/post-emergence-herbicide-options-glyphosate-resistant-marestail-corn-and-soybean); therefore, emphasis should be on fall or early spring control.

 No new herbicides with a novel site-of-action have been introduced to the market in the last 30 years and herbicide premixtures of active ingredients from known sites-of-action are becoming common to manage herbicide-resistant weeds.
 For example, Acuron®, a new corn herbicide, is a premix of four active ingredients (atrazine, bicyclopyrone, mesotrione, and S-metolachlor) from three sites-of-action.
 (Read about Acuron in CropWatch.)
 Acuron can be applied preplant, pre-emergence, and post-emergence in field corn, as the premix is both the soil- and foliar-active.